 If a teacher works on multiple campuses, student growth will be calculated only from the students on the campus where they spend most of the day.
-For example, a math teacher has two periods of algebra for 8th graders at the junior high and five periods of algebra for 9th graders at the high school.
-The teacher's student growth would be measured on the five periods of algebra at the high school as that is where the teacher spends most of their day.
+For example, a math teacher has two periods of algebra for 8th graders in junior high and five periods of algebra for 9th graders in high school.
+The teacher's student growth would be measured in the five periods of algebra at high school as that is where the teacher spends most of their day.